-Rhonda L. Thomas is a senior undergraduate in the Professional and Technical Writing program, minoring in history.
+Rhonda L. Thomas is a graduate of the Professional and Technical Writing major at the University of Arkansas at Little Rock.
 Raised in the air force, Thomas spent the majority of her childhood on Blytheville Air Force Base in Mississippi County, Arkansas and considers herself a native daughter of Carroll County, Arkansas, having traced her ancestors back to its pre-territorial days.

 Thomas’s future plans include applying for the Master of Arts in Professional and Technical Writing and becoming a published author.
 Thomas is working on a memoir of her time in Blytheville and a book to guide researchers who are studying migration as a part of their family history research.